nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 This post is also *not* a criticism of Go.
 I came across this issue in my first Go project, and I actually enjoyed working with the language.
 Having shied away from Go for a while (notably because of lack of sum types), I finally gave it a try because it seemed a good fit for this project.
 The fast compile times, robust standard library, simplicity of the language, and great developer tooling all delivered on their promise.

 For the anecdote, the first time I ran `go build` was on the sample codebase from [Alex Edward's "Let's Go Further" book](https://lets-go-further.alexedwards.net/) (excellent book by the way), and I had to run it again because it was so much faster than what I was used to (*cough* Haskell *cough*), I thought nothing had happened.

 Back to the historical context: I'm feeling very productive with Go on this particular project.
 The feedback loop is amazing, and I have a working proof-of-concept in just a couple of days.
-Code seems to just slip from my fingers, everything works on the first try, zero values and pointers do not scare me anymore, I just need to add this last thing and...
-Then it hits me:
+Code seems to just slip from my fingers, everything works on the first try, zero values and pointers do not scare me anymore, I just need to add this last thing and... then it hits me:

 ``` text
 2024/12/07 12:16:53 http: panic serving [::1]:60984: